Student Drug and Alcohol Abuse

 Possession is defined as the use of a student’s person, clothing, purse, or any other receptacle carried by the student and includes the school locker, desk, or any other school property used to hide illicit drugs or look-alike drugs or drug use paraphernalia.

-School environment is defined as school property, on a bus traveling to and from school, or while engaged in a school-supervised activity (including being a spectator) before school, after school, evenings, or weekends.
+School environment is defined as school property, on a bus traveling to and from school or a school-sponsored event, or while engaged in a school-supervised activity (including being a spectator) before school, after school, evenings, or weekends.

 Enforcement and Supervision